lxy878/Craigslist_App/README.md

 ## Purpose:

-a practic of fetching contexts from web pages by using Regex and Java libraries and designing GUIs by using Javafx and FXML.
+A practic of fetching contexts from web pages by using Regex and Java libraries and designing GUIs by using Javafx and FXML.

 ### Overview:
 - Developed a Java application that follows users searching information from craigslist.org.